Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Everyone knows Theresa Caputo, star of Long Island Medium, can talk to the dead, but sometimes her paranormal communications can get in the way of her daily life.
 Whether Theresa is at the deli or simply going to the bathroom, she brings people to tears as soon as she inexplicably explains how their loved ones passed.

-In this iconic spoof of Twilight, 2009 Host Taylor Swift plays a teenage girl who falls in love with Phillip Frank (Bill Hader), a mysterious new student with ghastly green skin and bolts in his neck who tends to flip out anytime he is around a fire.
+This iconic spoof of Twilight technically came a week after Halloween in 2009, but it's simply too spooky to omit.
+Host Taylor Swift plays a teenage girl who falls in love with Phillip Frank (Bill Hader), a mysterious new student with ghastly green skin and bolts in his neck who tends to flip out anytime he is around a fire.
 If you ever thought Twilight needed a few more Frankenstein monsters, this sketch is for you!